-As at the date hereof, the Corporation has 80 employees across all of its operations.
+As at the date hereof, the Corporation has 114 employees across all of its operations.

-The Corporation believes that its success is dependent on the performance of its management team and key individuals, many of whom have specialized skills in exploration in the United States and the precious metals industry.
+The Corporation believes that its success is dependent on the performance of its management team and key individuals, many of whom have specialized skills in exploration, development and operation of mines in the United States and the precious metals industry.
 The Corporation believes that it has adequate personnel with the specialized skills required to carry out its current operations and anticipates making ongoing efforts to match its workforce capabilities with its business strategy for its operations as it evolves.
 The Board will continue to evaluate the required expertise and skills to execute the strategy described herein, and will seek to attract and retain the individuals required to meet the Corporation's goals.
-See "General Development of the Business - Three Year History - The Arrangement and Related Matters - Transition Services Agreement" and "Risk Factors".
+See "Risk Factors".